Marketing experiments: First 11k traffic month + email shocker

 Attendees can be in the running for the prize, but not get my emails (all they need to do is cross out their email address or put their name-only on a piece of paper.)

 You’ll see that open rates for this are usually over 50% with click throughs over 20%.

 At Bluewire, we have a weekly screw-up section in our weekly meeting.
 I’ve usually got a few, and I’ve gotta put my hand up to the following:

 - Sending the wrong resources page to the Hepatitis Health Awareness conference attendees (I accidentally linked to the Funeral Symposium resources page)

 - Not linking one of the book cover design options.
 My bad but more about that next month.

-– Not closing the [square bracket] on Week 3’s Bluewire News which broke it!
+- I didn’t close the [square bracket] on Week 3’s Bluewire News which broke it!

-– Not putting the text CTA at the bottom of the infographic posts
+- Forgetting to putt the text CTA at the bottom of the infographic posts

-My plan is to keep you in the loop with my marketing experiments and take you behind the scenes at Bluewire so you can see the hits, the misses and everything in between.
+My plan is to keep you in the loop with my marketing experiments.
+I’ll take you behind the scenes at Bluewire so you can see the hits, the misses and everything in between.
 Next month, we’ll have a product launch, so we’ll share the results once they’re out.
 Plus I’ll tell you all about the book title and book cover design testing we’ve been doing.